jdereg/json-io/README.md

     </dependency>
 ___
 **json-io** consists of two main classes, a reader (`JsonReader`) and a writer (`JsonWriter`).  **json-io** eliminates the need for using `ObjectInputStream / ObjectOutputStream` to serialize Java and instead uses the JSON format.
-There is a 3rd optional class (`JsonObject`) see 'Non-typed Usage' below.

 **json-io** does not require that Java classes implement `Serializable` or `Externalizable` to be serialized, unlike the JDK's `ObjectInputStream` / `ObjectOutputStream`.
 It will serialize any Java object graph into JSON and retain